 My name is Maddalena and I live as an expat in England.

-I am 29 and come from a town called Castelfranco Veneto, only 45 minutes drive or train ride from Venice.
+I come from a town called Castelfranco Veneto, only 45 minutes drive or train ride from Venice.
 While living in Northern Italy is certainly beautiful, I was eager to try something new.
-When I moved to Manchester I was 24 and it's more than 5 years and a half I've been living in the UK.
+When I moved to Manchester I was only 24 but years later, I still love living in the UK.

 Why Did I Choose to Live in Manchester?

-At that time when I was taking into consideration different destinations and opportunities abroad, I ended up choosing England as I had a feeling that it could be a place where to live long-term with good job opportunities.
+At the time when I was taking into consideration different destinations and opportunities abroad, I ended up choosing England as I had a feeling that it could be a place where I could live long-term with good job opportunities.

 I remember many Italian expats going to London, a popular city to start off from, but I wasn't particularly attracted by it, mainly for the cost of living that was (and still is) quite high.
 While I also considered moving to Leeds, Manchester won out in the end.

-Coming from a town on the outskirts of Venice in Italy, I noticed that in Manchester all the main areas are located within walking distance.
-You don't need to get a tram, bus, or drive your own car to get from one side of the city to the other as its size is still quite small.
+Coming from a town on the outskirts of Venice, I noticed that in Manchester all the main areas are located within walking distance.
+You don't need to get on a tram, bus, or drive your own car to get from one side of the city to the other as its size is still quite small.

 That was something I really appreciated considering that I like walking to get from one place to the other instead of needing to rely on public transport.

-The most popular neighbourhoods to hang out and live in Manchester are:
+The most popular neighborhoods to hang out and live in Manchester are:

 - Northern Quarter